Discover more from Planet Nude

 Where does nudity/nudism come in?

 Nudity is no stranger to being the folk devil in moral panics, historically.
-Moral panics have erupted over nudity in art for generations,from Manet to Mapplethorpe.
-We seem to be currently in the midst of a wave of small panics over nudity, with recent media flurries surrounding Michelangelo’s David or Channel 4’s Naked Education.
-As suggested by Victoria Bateman, fellow in economic history at the University of Cambridge, there seems to be a current shift toward modesty.
+Moral panics have erupted over nudity in art for generations,2 from Manet3 to Mapplethorpe.4 We seem to be currently in the midst of a wave of small panics over nudity, with recent media flurries surrounding Michelangelo’s David5 or Channel 4’s Naked Education.6 As suggested by Victoria Bateman, fellow in economic history at the University of Cambridge, there seems to be a current shift toward modesty.7

 Today the practice of sensationally using the term “nudists” in headlines is as common as ever.